davidmoten/openapi-codegen/README.md

 ```

 ## General advice
-* As much as possible make sure you put your types in the `#/components/schemas` section of your openapi yaml/json file (use $ref!).
-The same goes for responses, pathItems, and anything else that can be referred to with a ref.
+* As much as possible make sure you put your types in the `#/components/schemas` section of your openapi yaml/json file (use `$ref`!).
+The same goes for responses, pathItems, and anything else that can be referred to with a `$ref`.
 Don't use anonymous types, it makes for an ugly experience with generated code.
 * Specify `format: int32` on integers to ensure you end up with `int/integer` types in generated code
 * Be sure to specify required properties